Skip to main content

 Configure row actions

 Configuring row actions in a DataTableV2 involves adding an action column to the far right of the table.
-This column will contain buttons or links that allow users to perform actions specific to each row.
+This column should contain buttons, menus, or links that allow users to perform actions specific to each row.

 To set up row actions in the table you need to locate DataTableV2.RowActions slot component as a DataTableV2 child.
-This component takes a function that receives the current row’s data as its parameter.
+This component takes a function that receives the current row’s data as well as some meta information about the tables layout as its parameters.
 This allows you to access and manipulate the data for that specific row.
-The function needs to return a TableActionMenu object that defines the user actions for the row and the TableRowActionMenu.Item slot component that represents a single action item.
-You can assign an onClick event as a property of this component, which will execute the specified action upon user interaction.
-Additionally, the prefixIcon property can be applied to the item to incorporate an icon for the action trigger element like in this case, an EditIcon.
+The function needs to return a ReactNode that defines the user actions for the row.
+Most likely you want to add some primary actions as buttons and secondary actions into a menu.

 CodeSandbox